Jemima Goldsmith: Personal life

-In 1995, Goldsmith married at the age of 21 Imran Khan, aged 43, a retired cricketer who later served as Prime Minister of Pakistan from 2018 to 2022, with whom she had two sons.
+In 1995, Goldsmith, aged 21, married Imran Khan, aged 43, a retired Pakistan cricketer who later served as Prime Minister of Pakistan from 2018 to 2022, with whom she has two sons.
 The couple divorced in 2004.

 Goldsmith was a close friend of Diana, Princess of Wales, who visited her in Lahore in 1996.

 On 29 December 2000, Goldsmith and her family were on a British Airways jet to Kenya which was temporarily knocked off course and dived thousands of feet after a mentally ill passenger tried to seize controls in the cockpit.

 In 2002, she was listed at number 18 with £20 million on the Evening Standard's young millionaires list.

 Following her divorce in 2004, she returned to London and later became involved in a romantic relationship with actor Hugh Grant.
 Her relationship was scrutinised extensively by the tabloid media.
 In February 2007, Grant announced that the couple had "decided to split amicably".
 Grant's spokesman added that he "has nothing but positive things to say about Jemima."

 In September 2013, The Daily Telegraph reported that she was dating British comedian and actor Russell Brand.
 In September 2014, she and Brand separated.

 In a 2024 interview, she embraced both her Jewish and Muslim family ties.
 However, she distanced herself from identifying with one faith group and community: "I feel as though I am sometimes caught between two cultures and points of view and worlds...
-I definitely, definitely don’t feel that I have a tribe."
+I definitely, definitely don't feel that I have a tribe."

+In 2026, Goldsmith married Dublin-born businessman Cameron O'Reilly, son of former media and industrial magnate Tony O'Reilly.